hend07/NDI-AI-Assistant/README.md

 * Semantic vector similarity.
 * Lexical relevance signals.

-This allows the system to retrieve both semantically related evidence and evidence containing important terminology or keywords.
+This allows the system to retrieve both semantically related evidence and evidence containing important terminology or keywords — across both the indexed NDI document (Gold layer) and any indexed real-time events.

 ### 🧠 Maximal Marginal Relevance (MMR)